Why is an ENQ with Qname LSERVDSN issued by Endevor to access inventory files, even L-Serv is not in use?

 Thus it makes sure that L-SERV can't take Exclusive control over the dataset.

-For example, this is relevant in a configuration where both L-Serv and RLS are potentially used.
+This is relevant in a configuration where both L-Serv and RLS are potentially used.

-For further detail, see the LSERVDSN ENQ fully documented in the Common Services Administrator Guide.
+For further detail, see the LSERVDSN ENQ fully documented in the Common Services Administrator Guide